Crossover behavior of the thermal conductance and Kramers' transition rate theory: Results

 This heuristic argument is directly applicable to the case of extended reservoirs ($N_r > 1$).
 Indeed, the reservoir site directly connected to the free lattice is the one that excites phonons in the free lattice and the remaining $N_r-1$ reservoir sites (on the left or on the right) are decoupled from the lattice by at least another order of $1/\gamma$.
 This entails that the heat conductance is independent of $N_{r}$ in the large-$\gamma$ regime, which agrees with the numerical results in Fig.~\ref{fig:general_num}.
-When $\sigma_3(\gamma)$ reaches $ \sigma_{2}$ going from very large $\gamma$ to smaller ones, i.e., at $\gamma\sim\gamma_{23}=\frac{K}{2\sigma_2}\left(1-\frac{\omega_0\Omega}{2K}\right)$ (marked in Fig.~\ref{fig:general_num}), there is a crossover from regime (3) to (2).
-That is, as $\gamma$ decreases the reservoir site becomes coherent enough to efficiently transfer heat to the free lattice, so the free lattice becomes transfer-limiting.
+When $\sigma_3(\gamma)$ reaches $ \sigma_{2}$ as $\gamma$ decreases to $\gamma \approx \gamma_{23}=\frac{k_B K}{2\sigma_2}\left(1-\frac{\sqrt{mD}}{2K}\Omega\right)$ (marked in Fig.~\ref{fig:general_num}), there is a crossover from regime (3) to (2).
+That is, as $\gamma$ decreases the reservoir site becomes coherent enough to efficiently transfer heat to the free lattice, so the finite intrinsic conductance of the free lattice, $\sigma_2$, becomes the limiting factor.

-{\bf The plateau and tilt:} Regime (2) is just a crossover point at $N_r=1$ [Eq.~(\ref{eq:CLformula})], but it becomes a pronounced plateau at $N_r\gg 1$ (see Fig.~\ref{fig:weak-gamma}).
-This is because the position of the crossover between regimes (2) and (3), $\gamma_{23}$, does not depend on $N_r$, but the one between regimes (1) and (2), $\gamma_{12}$, does as $1/N_r$.
-Therefore, at sufficiently large $N_r$ the two crossovers are well separated giving rise to a well established plateau in between.
+{\bf The plateau and tilt.} Regime (2) is just a crossover point at $N_r=1$ [Eq.~(\ref{eq:CLformula})], but it becomes a pronounced plateau at $N_r\gg 1$ as shown in Fig.~\ref{fig:weak-gamma}.
+This is because the position of the crossover between regimes (2) and (3), $\gamma_{23}$, does not depend on $N_r$, but the one between regimes (1) and (2), does as $\gamma_{12}\propto 1/N_r$.
+At sufficiently large $N_r$ the two crossovers are thus well separated, establishing a plateau in between.

+Closer inspection of the numerical results reveals that the ``plateau'' is in fact tilted, see Fig.~\ref{fig:reflection}.
+The linear fit of this tilted plateau yields an intercept with the $\gamma=0$ axis numerically close to $\sigma_{2}$ and the slope independent (within the fitting accuracy) of any parameters of the lattice.